algosup/2023-2024-project-3-virtual-processor-team-3/documents/technical_specifications.md

 }
 ```

-In case of overflow[^11] or underflow[^12], the program detects the error before executing it.
+In case of an overflow[^11] or underflow[^12], the program detects the error before executing it.

-To detect an overflow or an underflow we are using these comparisons:
+To detect an overflow or an underflow, we are using these comparisons:

 ```c
   int max=pow(2,32) // calculate the power of 32, our maximum